-The District's noncurrent assets consist of approximately \$178,000 restricted cash for its long-term debt sinking fund and approximately \$111,000 of notes receivable from customers, who have entered into payment plans with the District with terms in excess of one year.
+At April 30, 2017, the District's noncurrent assets consist of approximately \$355,000 restricted cash for its long-term debt sinking fund and approximately \$72,000 of the noncurrent portion of notes receivable from customers, who have entered into payment plans with the District with terms in excess of one year.
+At the end of the preceding year, the long-term debt sinking fund amounted to approximately \$178,000 and the noncurrent portion of notes receivable amounted to approximately \$111,000.